 You’ll need at least $250 on hand to open the USAA card, which could make it a tough sell for consumers who can’t afford it or who just don’t want to let go of that much cash.
 Like all secured cards, the USAA Secured Visa requires a deposit to help fund the account.
 But USAA’s deposit requirements are higher than what’s required for other cards.

-For example, the Secured Mastercard® from Capital One may only require a minimum of $49 to open an account.
+For example, the Capital One Platinum Secured Credit Card may only require a minimum of $49 to open an account.
 Several others require no more than $200.
 But in exchange for more money upfront, you may also be able to access more credit with the USAA card than you would get on another card.

 The bigger your deposit, the higher your credit limit

 Unlike some secured cards, the USAA card doesn’t offer a preset credit limit.
 Instead, USAA determines your credit limit by matching however much money you put into your deposit.
 So, for example, if you deposit $250 onto your Secured Visa card, USAA will allow you to charge $250.
 If you can afford to spend more, you’ll be awarded an even bigger credit limit.
 USAA allows you to deposit up to $5,000 – thus giving you a pretty good limit for a subprime card.

 This is an attractive perk for cardholders looking for a bigger credit limit than what’s typically available on credit building cards.
 A higher credit limit not only makes it easier for you to charge bigger purchases.
 It also helps boost your credit score.

 The USAA Secured Visa doesn’t offer a rewards program.
 So, you’ll have to look elsewhere if you’re hoping for a little cash back.
 However, depending on your goals, that may not matter to you anyway: Most secured cards don’t offer a rewards program.
 Among those that do, the rewards are relatively minimal.

 Depending on how you plan to use your card, you may find you’re better off financially with a cheaper card that doesn’t offer rewards.